softwarefactory-project/sf-docs/docs/operator/architecture.rst

 To deploy a specific service on a dedicated instance:

-* Start a new instance using the SF image (same version as the main one) on the same network with the desired flavor
+* Start a new instance on the same network with the desired flavor
 * Attach a dedicated volume if needed
 * Make sure other instances security group allows network access from the new instance
 * Add root public ssh key (install-server:/root/.ssh/id_rsa.pub) to the new instance,